-Figure 30 in the Appendix presents the results.
+Figure 29 in the Appendix presents the results.
 The figure shows that the cumulative defence-spending multiplier is strongly positive and statistically distinct from zero at short horizons only when fiscal space is ample and import-leakage is low (blue bars), peaking at over 1.5 percent after one year.
-When only one constraint binds, either tight fiscal space with low imports (light blue) or high space with high imports (orange), the multiplier is still positive but smaller (around 1-1.5 percent at year 1) and the confidence bands begin to overlap zero by horizon 3.
+When only one constraint binds, either tight fiscal space with low imports (light blue) or high space with high imports (orange), the multiplier is still positive but smaller (around 1-1.5 percent at between these variables was found to be statistically insignificant, with values close to zero, indicating no meaningful linear relationship.

+year 1) and the confidence bands begin to overlap zero by horizon 3.
 In the worst-case regime, where fiscal space is compressed and import dependence is high (red bars), the multiplier is effectively zero or even negative at all horizons, with wide 68% and 90% bands showing statistical insignificance except possibly at the very shortest horizons.
 Standard errors, and posterior confidence intervals, are calculated from the variance-covariance matrix of the regression coefficients.
 Across all regimes the effect decays over time, converging toward zero (or negative territory in the red case) by years 5-6.
 These results are consistent with the evidence presented in this paper and existing literature.